rin67630/Soft-Power-MPPT/Software/Starting at Thinger.io.md

 # Starting at Thinger.io

 Using Thinger.io is not a precondition, but it makes Soft-Power really comfortable and provides a lot of the visibility.
+The following instructions will help you creating an account and the first device at Thinger.io, that is compatible with the Soft-Power example given out of the box.

 First you need to register at www.Thinger.io, take note of your username and password.
-The recoomended username is "SoftPower1" (without the quotes) After confirming your registration go to: https://console.thinger.io/#!/console/ (this will be your main starting point: good to bookmark it!)
+The recommended username is "SoftPower1" (without the quotes) After confirming your registration go to: https://console.thinger.io/#!/console/ (this will be your main starting point: good to bookmark it!)
 The most important feature for a beginning are: